The various plans and reopening scenarios that campus recreation centers prepped for in 2020.

 Her team has been working on three different scenarios to open.
 The first is the strictest and will have the following:

 The second scenario is based off the availability of more COVID-19 testing in the community and if students are allowed to return.
-The third is what will be implemented when there is more testing/and or a vaccine.
+The third is on when there is more testing/and or a vaccine.
 It’s the stage where the school will be returning to almost normal.

 All in all, there is still a lot of unknowns as campuses move forward, deciding how to reopen fitness centers.

 Cross shared several resources she has been using to determine the reopening plans.
 She shared them here:

 - Infectious Disease Prevention Considerations and Recommendations from VT Student Affairs by Hokie Wellness

 - Interim Guidance for Administrators of US Institutions of Higher Education by the CDC

 - Recreation and Fitness Locations by the CDC

 - Infectious disease prevention strategies adapted in part from The Mayo Clinic: https://www.mayoclinic.org/diseases-conditions/infectious-diseases/symptoms-causes/syc-20351173